 Benefits of Interactive Data Visualization

-- Clear visuals providing more insights
+- Clear visuals provide more insights

 - Improves performance